-On May 20, the well-known Museum of Russian Icons in Clinton, MA will open an exhibition of work by Alexander Gassel, a Russian-American contemporary artist and designer.
-This unique exhibition entitled “The Art of Alexander Gassel” will feature a beautiful selection of surrealist paintings that perfectly combine modern subjects with ancient symbols, and blend traditional Russian iconography with avant-garde.
+On May 20, the well-known Museum of Russian Icons in Clinton, MA will open an exhibition of works by Alexander Gassel, a Russian-American contemporary artist and designer.
+This unique exhibition titled “The Art of Alexander Gassel” will feature a beautiful selection of surrealist paintings that perfectly combine modern subjects with ancient symbols and blend traditional Russian iconography with avant-garde.

 The Museum of Russian Icons

 Officially opened in 2006, the Museum of Russian Icons in Clinton is undoubtedly among the most outstanding museums in Massachusetts.
 The fact is that it features one of the world’s largest collections of authentic Russian icons and sacred artifacts spanning six centuries.
 Besides, in addition to its impressive selection of Orthodox art ranging from antique Russian icons to modern art, the Museum is known for its research and scholarship work related to Russian culture.
 Moreover, it offers various lectures, concerts, and a whole range of other interactive educational programs for any taste.